vpenso/scripts/docs/net/ib/topology.md

 - Simple wiring using shorter cables, and expandable without re-cabling
 - Can be optimized for localized and/or global communication within the cluster
 - Requires routing engine to handle loops

+## Dragonfly

+* network groups: multiple nodes are connected within a fat tree
+* direct one-to-one connection between each network group
+  - avoids the need for external top level switches
+  - reduce number of long links and network diameter (total cost of network)
+* requires adaptive routing to enable efficient operation